Legorobotdude/VR-Education-Toolkit/GETTING_STARTED.md

 ### Setting up new scenes

 Click File - New Scene, and drag in the Room prefab from the Prefabs folder.
-Then drag in the [VRTK_SDKManager] prefab and the Controller prefab.
-Set the right controller variable of the [VRTK_SDKManager] to the controller you just made.
+Then drag in the [VRTK_SDKManager] prefab and the RightController prefab.
+Set the Right Controller variable of the [VRTK_SDKManager] to the controller you just made.